E- Safety Policy

 The internet provides children and young people with access to a wide range of content, some of which is harmful.
 Extremists use the internet, including social media, to share their message.
-The filtering systems used at John Hampden Primary School and Tetsworth Primary School block inappropriate content, including extremist content.
+The filtering systems used at John Hampden School block inappropriate content, including extremist content.
 Where staff or pupils find unlocked extremist content they must report it to the Computing Co-ordinator or Head Teacher.
 Please refer to the Preventing Radicalisation Policy.

 - Online bullying and harassment via Instant messaging, mobile phone texting, e-mail and chat rooms are potential problems that can have a serious effect on pupils both in and outside school.
 The methods and the audience are broader than traditional bullying and the perceived anonymity can make escalation and unintended involvement an increased risk.
-John Hampden Primary School and Tetsworth Primary School have a range of strategies and policies to prevent online bullying, outlined in various sections of this Policy.
+John Hampden Primary School has a range of strategies and policies to prevent online bullying, outlined in various sections of this Policy.
 These include:

 - No access to mobile phones nor public chat-rooms, Instant Messaging services on devices.

 - Pupils are taught how to use the Internet safely and responsibly, and are given access to guidance and support resources from a variety of sources.
-Specific education and training on cyber bullying (understanding what behaviour constitutes cyberbullying and its impact, how to handle concerns and report incidents) may be given as part of an annual Anti-bullying Week and E-safety Events.
+Specific education and training on cyber bullying (understanding what behaviour constitutes cyberbullying and its impact, how to handle concerns and report incidents) is given as part of an annual Anti-bullying Week and E-safety Day.

 - Pupils are encouraged to discuss any concerns or worries they have about online bullying and harassment with their teachers.